 In the light of these events, some state governments outright outlawed electric scooters while others devised rules to ensure the safety of the riders and those around them.
 These laws include rules related to vehicle conditions, driving license requirements, safety gear to use, where to ride, how to ride, etc.

-Where can you ride an e-scooter?
+Where can you Ride an Electric Scooter on the Road?

 Well, in most cities & states across the US, you are allowed to ride an e-scooter on the road or in a bike lane, not on sidewalks.
 Sidewalks are for pedestrians and therefore should be avoided while riding an e-scooter.